Become a Highly Effective Negotiator

 Habit #6: Find Common Ground

 In the video ‘Secrets of the Science of Persuasion‘ we are told about a case study between MBA students from two famous American schools in Persuasion number 5 – ‘Liking’.
-The study reveals that two groups are asked to negotiate an outcome.
+The study reveals that two groups negotiate an outcome.
 The first group are told that ‘Time is Money, get straight down to business’.
 The second group are told, ‘Before you begin negotiating exchange some personal information with each other’.
 The results were that the first group reached an agreement in 55% of cases.
 The second group reached an agreement in 90% of cases.
 Plus, the value to both parties in the second group was worth +18% more than the first group.

 Before negotiating look for common ground.